heristop/heristop.github.io/src/content/blog/2024-02-19-frontend-weekly-digest-7.md

 - 🌌 **[CSS Blurry Shimmer Effect](https://www.smashingmagazine.com/2024/01/css-blurry-shimmer-effect/)**
   - A guide to creating a captivating blur effect for web elements, leveraging CSS properties for a modern, aesthetic touch.

 > 💡 **Stay updated with the latest in frontend development.
-Follow the links for more detailed insights.**
+Follow the links for more insights.**